Prof J E Thomas-Oates

 The Department of Chemistry holds an Athena SWAN Gold Award and is committed to supporting equality and diversity for all staff and students.
 The Department strives to provide a working environment which allows all staff and students to contribute fully, to flourish, and to excel: https://www.york.ac.uk/chemistry/ed/.

-Fully funded for 4 years by either the Biotecnology and Biological Sciences Research Council (BBSRC) via the Industrial Biotechnology Innovation Centre (IBiolC) and Covance.
-It covers: (i) a tax-free annual enhanced stipend (£15,777 for 2018-19), (ii) tuition fees at the UK/EU rate, (iii) funding for consumables.
+Fully funded for 4 years by the Biotechnology and Biological Sciences Research Council (BBSRC) and Covance via the Industrial Biotechnology Innovation Centre (IBiolC).
+It covers: (i) a tax-free annual enhanced stipend (£16,009 for 2019-20), (ii) tuition fees at the UK/EU rate, (iii) funding for consumables.
 You do not need to apply separately for the funding.
 The studentship is available to any student who meets the UKRI eligibility criteria.

 How good is research at University of York in Chemistry?